Note: MACITENTAN (OPSUMIT), RIOCIGUAT (ADEMPAS) AND TREPROSTINIL TABLETS (ORENITRAM) REQUIRE PRECERTIFICATION.*

-Aetna considers prostanoids (epoprostenol and treprostinil) experimental and investigational for the treatment of chronic ulcers/limb-threatening ischemia and chronic inflammatory demylenating polyneuritisl becasue their effectiveness for these indications has not been established.
+Aetna considers ambrisentan and bosentan experimental and investigational for the treatment of exercise-induced pulmonary hypertension becasue their effectiveness for this indication has not been established.

-Aetna considers ambrisentan and bosentan experimental and investigational for the treatment of exercise-induced pulmonary arterial hypertension becasue their effectiveness for this indication has not been established.
+Aetna considers pulmonary artery denervation experimental and investigational for the treatment of pulmonary arterial hypertension because its effectiveness has not been established.

 Primary pulmonary hypertension (PPH) is a rare but serious, life-threatening disease.
 As the disease progresses and right ventricular after-load increases, the heart’s ability to increase cardiac output with activity declines, resulting in exertional dyspnea, chest pain, or syncope.
 Eventually, progressive right heart dysfunction ensues, leading to right heart failure and death.
 In the National Institutes of Health's PPH registry, the median survival from diagnosis was less than 2.5 years.
 Medical management consists of anticoagulants, oral vasodilators (which are effective in 20 % to 25 % of cases), continuous intravenous infusions of prostacyclin, diuretics, and supplemental oxygen.